Who’s the Boss? You Are, Author!

 - Clear expectations: both sides understand the scope of work, level of edit, timelines, and goals for the manuscript.

-- Respectful feedback: you editor explains what isn’t working and why, and offers options or questions rather than ultimatums.
+- Respectful feedback: your editor explains what isn’t working and why, and offers options or questions rather than ultimatums.

 - Author agency: you review every suggested change and decide what to accept, modify, or decline.
 At the end of the day, it is your name on the cover.